Best Rain Sensors for Sprinkler Systems (2026)

 If user already runs a Wi-Fi smart controller (Rachio, B-hyve, Hydrawise) with weather-skip

-→ The smart controller already skips watering on forecast rain.
-Add a Hunter Rain-Clik RCLIK (~$38 wired) only if (a) you live in Florida or another state that mandates a physical sensor, or (b) your microclimate diverges from the airport forecast often enough that you've watched the system run during real rain.
-Otherwise the controller's weather logic is doing the same job. [src3]
+→ The smart controller already skips watering on forecast rain, and unlike the controller it is not WaterSense-labelled, so adding a sensor does not unlock a controller rebate.
+Add a Hunter Rain-Clik RCLIK ($31.46 wired) only if (a) you live in Florida or another state that mandates a physical sensor, (b) your utility runs a separate rain shut-off device rebate that pays for it, or (c) your microclimate diverges from the airport forecast often enough that you've watched the system run during real rain.
+Otherwise the controller's weather logic is doing the same job. [src3, src10, src12]

 Default recommendation (unknown requirements, mixed climate, ordinary residential)